-Starbucks hacks can be an art form, and balancing kindness with a generous tip will help your baristas to be patient with your (sometimes) off-the-wall orders.
+Starbucks deals can be an art form, and balancing kindness with a generous tip will help your baristas to be patient with your (sometimes) off-the-wall orders.

 Here are our best Starbucks hacks — from saving money to cutting calories to trying out secret-menu Frappuccinos.